PalisadoesFoundation/talawa-docs/docs/internships/selection-criteria.md

 ### Contributions

-We will consider your previous contributions to the relevant Talawa repositories.
-Factors include:
+Contribution evaluation factors include:

+1. Higher weighting to recent contributions, especially those done during formal evaluation periods as in the GSoC and Calico programs.
- 1. The quality of Issues and Pull Requests (PR)
+2. The quality of Issues and Pull Requests (PR)
     1. We consider the person’s displayed competence in the code base.
 Consistent meaningful PR contributions show commitment and hence value.
 You are much better served submitting fewer, higher quality PRs that showcase your abilities.
-    1. Focus on the priorities stated in our `Getting Started - Developers` YouTube channel playlist.
+    2. Focus on the priorities stated in our `Getting Started - Developers` YouTube channel playlist.
-    2. Don't submit low quality Issues and PRs.
+    3. Don't submit low quality Issues and PRs.
 These are **ignored** when assessing participants.
 Do not get a reputation for doing this.
- 1. The impact of your merged PRs to our software.
+3. The impact of your merged PRs to our software.

 In summary be a conscientious contributor to our long term goals of sustainable software development for the unmet needs of community based organizations.

-## Proposals
+### Proposals

 The quality of the submitted proposals are important.

-### Communication Skills
+#### Communication Skills

 We value collaboration greatly.
 Therefore, the value of your participation in the community will be assessed.
 This includes your:
  1. Behavior and Attitude toward mentors and other contributors